“This post may contain affiliate links. Please read my disclosure for more info.

-A blog isn’t going to earn income this month.
+A blog is one of the more creative ways to make money, but it’s not going to earn income this month.
 Probably not for several months, to be honest.

 But I include it here because it’s a way to make money that you can build from nothing, where almost all of your investment is in time, not money.